 Let’s be honest: not all toddlers want to go play in the snow.

-What if we can give them a snow experience INSIDE the house?
+What if, instead of them being excluded from snow activities, we give them a snow experience INSIDE the house?

-But he still LOVED the snow.
+After all, he loved the snow.
 He loved watching it fall.
 He loved how beautiful it looked.